xFraud: Explainable Fraud Transaction Detection: The xFraud Framework

-Figure \ref{fig:xfraud} (b) predictor shows the architecture in detail. \begin{enumerate} \item xFraud predictor takes a heterogeneous graph (incl.~ target/source node features $X_{v_{t}}$, $X_{v_{s}}$; target/source node types $\tau(v_t)$, $\tau(v_s)$; edge types $\phi(e)$) as input.
-For \textit{txn} nodes, we have node features computed by a company specific risk identifier.
-For other types of nodes, the initial node features are empty and only get their inputs after the first layer.
-The typed features are one-hot encoding representations of types. \item $L$-connected heterogeneous convolution layers process the graph with self attention mechanism: the input layer $\text{L}^{(0)}$ takes transaction features, node type embeddings (source and target), edge type embeddings as input, which are transformed into query, key and value vectors.
+\textbf{(1)} The detector takes a heterogeneous graph as input, incl.~ target and source node features $X_{v_{t}}$, $X_{v_{s}}$; target and source node types $\tau(v_t)$, $\tau(v_s)$; edge type $\phi(e)$.
+For the \textit{txn} nodes, we have node features computed by a company risk identifier.
+For the other node types, the initial node features are empty and only get their inputs after the first convolution layer.
+The type features are in one-hot encoding of types.

+\textbf{(2)} $L$ \textit{heterogeneous convolution layers} process the graph with self-attention mechanism: the input layer $\text{L}^{(0)}$ takes transaction features, node type embeddings (source and target), edge type embeddings as input, which are transformed into query, key, and value vectors.
 Attention scores are calculated for the source and target nodes and then layer-wise normalized, which are then fed into a \textit{ReLU} activation function that emits input for the next convolution layer.
-In Section~\ref{sec:hgnn}, we introduce with formulas how heterogeneous mutual attention and message passing function in one heterogeneous convolution layer. \item After $L$-connected layers, a \textit{tanh} activation is applied to the transaction representations generated by GNN.
-Then these representations are concatenated with the original transaction features and fed into a feedforward connected network.
-We then apply dropout, layer normalization and \textit{ReLU} transformation before a predicted risk score and a label are calculated (this part is summarized under DNN in Figure ~\ref{fig:xfraud} (b)). \item The loss function of xFraud predictor is cross entropy of the true label and the probability score calculated by \textit{softmax} (eq.~\ref{eq:predictor-loss}). \end{enumerate}
+In Sec.~\ref{sec:hgnn}, we introduce with equations how heterogeneous mutual attention and message passing function in one heterogeneous convolution layer.

+\textbf{(3)} After $L$ heterogeneous convolution layers, a \textit{tanh} activation is applied to the transaction representations generated by GNN.
+Then these representations are concatenated with the original transaction features and fed into a feedforward connected network with two hidden layers.
+We then apply dropout, layer normalization, and \textit{ReLU} transformation to calculate a predicted risk score and a label.